reenaandroiddev/Album/README.md

 **Add login feature**

-*We can add one more screen to authenticate and manage user session.
+* We can add one more screen to authenticate and manage user session.
 Recommending this because when user will come to the home screen after login he will be able to see list of albums those are belongs to him only.

 **Add album image url(say imgUrl) as new parameter in response**

-*A picture is worth a thousand words
+* A picture is worth a thousand words

+**Search Albums from list**
+Provide search bar on list screen to search album from the list

 ## Please Note